-If you have been contemplating a career in nursing or healthcare, or looking to advance your current healthcare career, now is the perfect time.
+If you have been contemplating a healthcare or nursing career, or looking to advance your current healthcare career, now is the perfect time.

 But RNs are not the only job that will see openings.
 With nearly 600,000 nursing assistant openings and licensed practical and licensed vocational nurses with more than 360,000 combined openings by 2020, the healthcare industry is an excellent choice for a career.
 Let’s look at other healthcare jobs, especially those for nurses looking for an upgrade, with openings and salaries any job seeker will find desirable.